 What keeps you going while you are working on an exhibition?

-Vast amounts of caffeine, my cat at my feet, and either Radio 4 or Radio 6.
-I sometimes listen to audio books towards the later stages of paintings but when I am at the beginning of a work, I need to really concentrate so I prefer music or peace and quiet.
+Vast amounts of caffeine, my cats at my feet, and either Radio 4 or Radio 6.
+I'll oftem listen to audio books towards the later stages of paintings but when I am at the beginning of a work, I need to really concentrate so I prefer music or peace and quiet.
 It’s worked out very well for this exhibition as my partner who is a musician is on tour, so I can work all hours, and be anti-social.

 Do you ever fight against Alla Prima or is it (working in an indirect method) just the way your do things?

-I think practicing both indirect and all prima techniques is exptemely valuable, especially as your work develops, and some amount of each skill set is extremely valuable in the other, but essentially they are not means to the same end.
+(Update - im increasingly painting more directly) I think practicing both indirect and all prima techniques is extremely valuable, especially as your work develops, and some amount of each skill set is applicable to the other, but essentially they are not means to the same end.
 The are answering very different sets of questions.
 As long as I can remember my heart and eye craves the qualities that only an indirect method can give, not just for the way the work looks, but also for the love of the day by day process, evolution and time that gets invested into producing a work this way.

 What are your intentions and ideas behind the work you produce?

 To consistently make an improvement whether that be in technique or idea, to push myself to be better each painting, each show... to feel excitement about each piece and what I might be able to do next!